-The big news: Narendra Modi pitches for transparency in political parties, and 9 other top stories
+The big news: Car in UP minister’s convoy allegedly runs over 8-year-old, and 9 other top stories

-Other headlines: The Congress hit back at the BJP for demanding Ahmed Patel’s resignation, and at least 17 people were killed in twin blasts in Somalia.
+Other headlines: Raj Thackeray said the BJP was likely to lose the elections in Gujarat, and two militants and a constable were killed in an encounter in J&K.

 A look at the headlines right now: